United Terra Enterprises PLC Provides Results Of General Meeting

-(MENAFN- Media OutReach Newswire) Ruggell, Liechtenstein - EQS Newswire - 11 November 2023 – United Terra Enterprises PLC ("UTP" or the "Company") is pleased to announce that the Company held a General Meeting on October 25, 2023.
-During the meeting, a capital increase was approved to issue 55,141,818 new Name Shares of the Company ("Shares").
+Ruggell, Liechtenstein - EQS Newswire - 11 November 2023 United Terra Enterprises PLC ('UTP' or the 'Company') is pleased to announce that the Company held a General Meeting on October 25, 2023.
+During the meeting, a capital increase was approved to issue 55,141,818 new Name Shares of the Company ('Shares').
 The Shares will be utilized to exchange for shares of Eurybia AG, Switzerland pursuant to contracts for a contribution in kind concluded between registered shareholders of Eurybia AG and UTP.
 Upon completion of this share exchange, UTP will hold a total of 137,306,639 shares of Eurybia AG, representing 96.8% of the registered shares of Eurybia AG at that date.
 Following the General Meeting further contracts for a contribution in kind have been signed by shareholders of Eurybia AG.
 When the implementation of these additional agreements is completed, UTP will hold a total of 139,498,194 shares of Eurybia AG.

 The capital increase was based on an expert report of BDO (Liechtenstein) AG and after the completion of the capital increase, the Company will have a share capital of CHF16,476,796.68 divided into 137,306,639 shares.